(above) View of Palazzolo; (below) site of an abandoned Norman castle and Mount Etna to the far left

-Architects and master masons who were involved in the reconstruction of south-eastern Sicily could avail themselves of a fine and durable sandstone which could be easily cut.
-It was widely used for the decoration of balconies as at Palazzo Nicolaci at Noto.
+Architects and master masons who were involved in the reconstruction of South-eastern Sicily could avail themselves of a fine and durable sandstone which could be easily cut.
+It was widely used for the decoration of balconies as at Palazzo Nicolaci in Noto.

-In some instances, as at Palazzo Cosentini at Ragusa and at Palazzo Lombardo Cafici at Palazzolo, the reliefs of the balconies are so bizarre that they call to mind the decoration of Villa Palagonia at Bagheria.
+In some instances, as at Palazzo Cosentini in Ragusa and at Palazzo Lombardo Cafici in Palazzolo, the reliefs of the balconies are so bizarre that they bring to mind the decoration of Villa Palagonia at Bagheria.